Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 9.1.1 (PROGRAM) Computing Averages

 Suppose we often need to compute the average of two `double` values.
-The C library doesn’t have an “average” function, but we can easily define our own.
-Here’s what it would look like:
+The C library doesn't have an “average” function, but we can easily define our own.
+Here's what it would look like:

 ```C
 double average(double a, double b)